tienhuynh-tn/java-web-application-development-prj301/Manual Deploying Tomcat Server/README.md

 - [License & Copyright](#grimacing-license--copyright)

 ## :octocat: What is Tomcat Server?
+It is an open-source Java servlet container that implements many Java Enterprise Specs such as the Websites API, Java-Server Pages and last but not least, the Java Servlet.
+The complete name of Tomcat is "Apache Tomcat" it was developed in an open, participatory environment and released in 1998 for the very first time.
+It began as the reference implementation for the very first Java-Server Pages and the Java Servlet API.
+However, it no longer works as the reference implementation for both of these technologies, but it is considered as the first choice among the users even after that.
+It is still one of the most widely used java-sever due to several capabilities such as good extensibility, proven core engine, and well-test and durable.
+Here we used the term "servlet" many times, so what is java servlet; it is a kind of software that enables the webserver to handle the dynamic(java-based) content using the Http protocols.

+In simple words, we can say that The Apache Tomcat is actually a server and a servlet container.

 ## :link: Download Apache Tomcat
 :point_right: Go to [Apache Tomcat](https://tomcat.apache.org/index.html) to find the version that suitable for your computer and download